 A representative from the Regulatory Authority/Ofsted.

-The minutes of the Strategy Meeting must contain clear action points and clear time-scales for each action.
+The minutes of the LADO AMM must contain clear action points and clear time-scales for each action.
 The action points and timescales will be circulated immediately after the meeting.
 Actions agreed must be recorded and be the responsibility of named individuals.

 Copies of the action points and the minutes should be held on the foster carer's records.
 A summary should be placed on the child's record.

-Any decision to take no further action following the Strategy Meeting must be clearly recorded by the decision-maker on the child's and the foster carer's records, and reported to the Regulatory Authority.
+Any decision to take no further action following the LADO AMM must be clearly recorded by the decision-maker on the child's and the foster carer's records, and reported to the Regulatory Authority.

 3.3 Investigation and Action

-The actions agreed at the Strategy Meeting should be implemented by those responsible within the agreed timescales.
+The actions agreed at the LADO AMM should be implemented by those responsible within the agreed timescales.

 In anticipation of the outcome of an investigation in relation to a foster carer being reported to the Fostering Panel, the Supervising Social Worker or their manager should contact the Panel chair to consider whether a special panel meeting will be required (see: Review and Termination of Approval of Foster Carers Procedure).

-The member of staff or foster carers should be advised of the allegation as agreed at the Strategy Meeting and of the process to be followed in the investigation, including the possibility that a Child Protection Conference may be convened in relation to their own children.
+The member of staff or foster carers should be advised of the allegation as agreed at the LADO AMM and of the process to be followed in the investigation, including the possibility that a Child Protection Conference may be convened in relation to their own children.

 When an allegation has been made against a foster carer they should be given the opportunity to respond to the allegations before any final decision is made about necessary action to protect the child and other children in the household.
 Such protective action may include asking the person against whom the allegation has been made to leave the household while the investigation is conducted.